-Marble Countertop Info For Your Next Renovation
+Marble Countertop Info For Your Next NYC Kitchen Renovation

-Marble is a rock resulting from metamorphism of sedimentary carbonate rocks, most commonly limestone or dolomite rock.
+Marble is a rock resulting from the metamorphism of sedimentary carbonate rocks, most commonly limestone or dolomite rock.
 Metamorphism causes variable recrystallization of the original carbonate mineral grains.
-Someone typically compose the resulting marble rock of an interlocking mosaic of carbonate crystals.
+Someone typically composes the resulting marble rock of an interlocking mosaic of carbonate crystals.
 Primary sedimentary textures and structures of the original carbonate rock (protolith) have typically been modified or destroyed.

 Lending to the beauty and unique characteristic swirls and veins of many colored marble varieties are usually because of various mineral impurities such as clay, silt, sand, iron oxides, or chert which were originally present as grains or layers in the limestone.
 Green coloration is often because of serpentine resulting from originally high magnesium limestone or dolostone with silica impurities.
 These various impurities have been mobilized and recrystallized by the intense pressure and heat of the metamorphism.